 Once you choose the online ordering service that best fits your operations, you next must create and upload the content for your online ordering platform—such as images, headers, enticing descriptions, hours, delivery radius, pricing and other details.
 Never jump the gun and make your online ordering service available until you have it all set up, content in place, and tested thoroughly.
 Place orders yourself and take note of any errors or other reasons for changes.

 When you finally open the digital gates, don’t expect the orders to immediately pour in.
 Let it run for a few weeks before starting to promote it.
 Ask those first customers that use it for their feedback on their experiences.
 After all the kinks are worked out and those who are using it are giving you positive feedback, then it is time to start promoting the service.

 A very important thing sometimes missed or overlooked by operators is maintaining an online ordering system.
 Prices change, new items are added to the menu and items are taken off.
 Most platforms offer features to easily update your menu and to make changes.
 You just have to be on top of these things.
 No one wants to call a customer back and say you no longer carry something after it’s already ordered and paid for online.
 So you want a system that let’s you easily update and manage your menu and other details.

 Don’t sit back while your competitors down the street rake in all the online-ordering customers in your area.
 There are way too many benefits for it to be ignored or pushed to the side.

-Shawn Randazzo operates two Cloverleaf Pizza delivery and carryout units in the Detroit area and will be giving seminars at Pizza Expo 2012 on the intricacies of setting up online ordering as well as what it takes to run a profitable delivery business.
+Shawn Randazzo operated two Cloverleaf Pizza delivery and carryout units in the Detroit area and led seminars at Pizza Expo 2012 on the intricacies of setting up online ordering as well as what it takes to run a profitable delivery business.